andrew-caffrey/scheduler/README.md

 The app is in a very stable state.
 The code only needs to be updated when a new project SKU is added to the culinary validation test suite.
 Further changes to the code could possibly get rid of this step; however, it only happens about 2-3 times a year so it would be a low yield task.

-The app itself interacts with several different tabs within the sheet
+The app itself interacts with several different tabs within the sheet.
+1. Requests
+* Where the results feed into